trflagg/s3-backup/README.md

 Where the options are:

-- s The path to the source directory to backup
+- -s The path to the source directory to backup
-- b The S3 bucket to backup to
+- -b The S3 bucket to backup to
-- r The remote path within the S3 bucket to backup to
+- -r The remote path within the S3 bucket to backup to

 ## Example usage

-Suppose you have a data container:
+Suppose you have a data container created by running something like this:

 ```
 docker run -v /var/volume1 -name foo-data busybox true